Mamudo school massacre: Background

+Mamudo is 5 km from Potiskum, Yobe State's largest city.
+Boko Haram have carried out several major attacks there.

 Attack

-Before dawn on 6 July, gunmen attacked the school and killed at least 42 people.
+Before dawn on 6 July 2013, gunmen attacked a secondary school in Mamudo, Yobe State, northeastern Nigeria, where they killed at least 42 people.
 A local eyewitness described the situation: "It was a gory sight...There were 42 bodies; most of them were students.
 Some of them had parts of their bodies blown off and badly burnt while others had gunshot wounds."
 Most of the dead were students, with a few staff members and a teacher also killed.
 Some were burned alive while others died of gunshot wounds.
 At the morgue, parents struggled to identify their children, as many bodies were burned beyond recognition.
 Survivors were taken to a nearby clinic, guarded by the Nigerian army.

 According to survivors, the gunmen gathered the victims in a central location and then began shooting and throwing explosives.
-The assailants also brought fuel to set the school on fire.
+The assailants also brought fuel, which they used to set the school on fire.
 Six students who escaped were found hiding in the bushes with gunshot wounds and taken to the hospital.
 More than 100 others were missing as of 6 July.

 Reactions

-On 7 July 2013, Yobe State governor Ibrahim Gaidam called the attackers cold-blooded murderers and "devoid of any shred of humanity".
+On 7 July, Yobe State governor Ibrahim Gaidam called the attackers cold-blooded murderers and "devoid of any shred of humanity".
 He ordered all secondary schools in the state to close until September, the start of the new academic year.
-He also requested that the national government end the cell phone outage in the state, saying the lack of cell service prevented citizens from alerting authorities of suspicious people in the area prior to the attack.
+He also requested that the national government end the mobile phone blackout in the state, saying the lack of mobile service prevented citizens from alerting authorities of suspicious people in the area prior to the attack.